-Seizures caused by a delayed response to a very stressful event or situation, for example, being in a war or a disaster, are a response to post-traumatic stress disorder (PTSD) - a condition that sometimes happens after a traumatic event.
+Seizures caused by a delayed response to a very stressful event or situation, for example, being in a war or a disaster, are a response past events.
+These seizures may be part of a post-traumatic stress disorder (PTSD) – a condition that sometimes starts after a traumatic event.
 During the seizure the person may cry, scream, or have flashbacks (sudden, vivid memories of the event).
 They may not remember the seizures afterwards.

 What are the symptoms?

-Although dissociative seizures start as an emotional reaction, they cause a physical effect.
-Features of the seizure can include palpitations (being able to feel your heart beat), sweating, a dry mouth, and hyperventilation (over-breathing).
+Although functional seizures start as an emotional reaction, they cause a physical effect, such as palpitations (being able to feel your heart beat), sweating, a dry mouth, and hyperventilation (over-breathing).

-Some features of dissociative seizures are very similar to epileptic seizures.
+Some features of functional seizures are very similar to epileptic seizures.
 These physical features may include loss of awareness, loss of sensation, and loss of control of bodily movement.

-Dissociative seizures can happen to anyone, at any age, although some factors make dissociative seizures more likely.
-Dissociative seizures are:
+Functional seizures can happen to anyone, at any age, although some factors make functional seizures more likely.
+Functional seizures are: